haco29/personal-website/progress-chat-bot.md

 - **Streaming**: Yes, for better UX
 - **Conversation History**: No (stateless for MVP)
 - **Future Enhancement**: RAG will be added in a future phase to enable source citations and more accurate answers about specific content

+## Security (MVP Constraints)

+**Known Gaps**: Current MVP lacks rate limiting and usage monitoring.
+**Planned**: Rate limiting and monitoring will be added in a follow-up PR (estimated: PR 5).
+**Risk**: Until implemented, the chat API is vulnerable to abuse leading to unexpected costs.
+Input validation (message count and length limits) is implemented in PR 3 to provide basic protection.

+**Security Roadmap**:

+- ✅ **PR 3 (Implemented)**: Basic input validation (message count limit, per-message length validation)
+- ⏳ **PR 5 (Planned)**: Rate limiting with Upstash Redis to prevent abuse
+- ⏳ **PR 5 (Planned)**: Usage monitoring and cost alerts

+**Note**: The security diagrams above (lines 67-108) illustrate the recommended architecture.
+Rate limiting is a critical mitigation but is deferred to a follow-up PR to enable faster MVP delivery.
+The current implementation includes basic input validation to reduce token consumption from individual requests.